 - Valuation/survey – The Home Report from the sellers usually takes care of this cost in Scotland

-- Buildings and contents insurance – usually around £20 -35 per month dependant on cover required and the property in question.
+- Buildings and contents insurance – cost will depend on cover required and the property in question.

 - Protecting your family and your home – Personal Protection for you and your family is essential to avoid you losing your home in the event of illness, injury or unemployment.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE